noawe-boi/NoahsObsidianSync/Lion Activity.md

 - Their interactions with people
 - their parents
 - their name
-- their interetsts
+- their interests

 	Definition?
-The identity of a person is a set of traits or features
+The identity of a person is a set of traits or features that come together

+What is cultural heritage?